Parassala Assembly constituency

 Parassala is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Thiruvananthapuram Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is C. K. Hareendran of CPI(M).
+As of the 2026 Assembly elections, C. K. Hareendran of CPI(M) is elected as MLA.

 Local self-governed segments

 Parassala Assembly constituency is composed of the following local self-governed segments: